Redditor's Family Accuses Her Of Disrespecting Her Late Dog's Memory By Picking A New Dog Over His Littermate

 Implementing these strategies within family settings can promote healing and openness, allowing everyone to express their feelings about the deceased pet and the potential for a new addition to the family.

 OP doesn't have a lot of choice in the matter since she lives in her parents' house.
-Once she moves out of there, she can make this choice without anyone influencing or being against it.
+Once she moves out, she can make this choice without anyone influencing or opposing it.

 If you enjoyed reading this, make sure to share it with your friends or check out similar content on our platform.